4 Ways to Boost Your Charisma

 There are six core elements and you can develop every one.

 Posted April 3, 2015 | Reviewed by Ekua Hagan

 Most people think that charisma is a mysterious quality that people are born with.
 In fact, the term charisma loosely translates to "a divine gift of grace.”
 However, there has been a century of research on charisma, and nearly a half-century focusing specifically on what makes a person charismatic.
 As a result, we have a much better understanding of this mysterious and elusive construct.
 We can also measure it, and identify methods to help develop individuals’ “personal charisma.”

 Personal charisma is composed of a constellation of emotional and social skills.
-One way to think of this is be considering the popular terms “emotional intelligence” and “social intelligence.”
-Skills in emotional communication include spontaneous emotional expressiveness, the ability to enact emotions on cue, the ability to read others’ emotional and nonverbal cues, and ability to regulate and control emotions.
+One way to think of this is by considering the popular terms “emotional intelligence” and “social intelligence.”
+Skills in emotional communication include spontaneous emotional expressiveness, the ability to enact emotions on cue, the ability to read others’ emotional and nonverbal cues, and the ability to regulate and control emotions.
 These are core components of emotional intelligence.

 The 6 Elements of Personal Charisma

 1. Emotional Expressiveness is the ability to express emotions to others.
 It is associated with being animated and energetic (emotionally), and, as the saying goes, the emotionally expressive person “wears her heart on her sleeve.”
 It is easy for this person to enact emotions and make feelings known to others.
 When we think of the charismatic person who “lights up the room,” we are referring to their emotional expressiveness.

 2. Emotional Sensitivity is the flip side—the ability to read the subtle emotional cues of others.
 It is related to empathy (“I feel your pain”), and to being perceived as sensitive and caring.
 Both emotional expressiveness and emotional sensitivity are core elements of emotional intelligence.
 This is the charisma component that allows people to connect with others at a deep emotional level.